estavillo97/Machine-Learning-Health-Industry/README.md

-# Random
-by Juan Pablo Estavillo

 # Description
-The goal of this repository is to present a random forest model providing with evidence of my proficiency in python and my ability to extract meaningful insights from complex data, and my creativity in approaching open-ended questions.
+The goal of this repository is to present a random forest model providing evidence of my proficiency in Python and my ability to extract meaningful insights from complex data, and my creativity in approaching open-ended questions.

 ## Instalation

 ### Requirements
-In order to run the task notebooks, we must install the libraries used to solve the challenges from the file 'requirements.txt'using the following command in your terminal.
+To run the task notebooks, we must install the libraries used to solve the challenges from the file 'requirements.txt'using the following command in your terminal.